-ProPharma Group, with our global scientific and drug manufacturing experts, are uniquely positioned to help companies that use chemically synthesized APIs, to overcome this significant challenge to comply with EMA advice and ultimately ensure patient safety.
-Read our blog on the next three steps that have to be taken .
+ProPharma Group’s global scientific and drug manufacturing expertise is uniquely positioned to help companies overcome the significant challenge of complying with EMA and FDA requirements and ultimately, ensuring patient safety.
+Read our blog on the next three steps that must be taken .

 The key to success is a timely communication with providers of external materials (excipients, packages, equipment etc.) or facilities (CMOs or CROs) and utilizing the knowledge of the multidisciplinary team in the performance of the tailored Risk Assessment, as well as Analytical Method development and validation.